We wrote you a love letter

 3. You have integrity.
 You help participate in our online community and are committed to critical thinking and fair and accurate reporting.

 So on this day of Saint Valentine, before you do whatever it is that you have planned, would you stand with us once more?
-And be our Valentine?
+And be our valentine?
 We know you're probably tired of our pleas for support, but everything you do truly does make a difference in bringing you the type of grassroots social justice journalism that makes us who we are.

 Money can't buy love, but the truth is, it can support media democracy in Canada.